kimvanwyk/md410_2021_conv_website/content/venue/_index.md

 # Bookings

 Accomodation bookings at the Riverside hotel should be made directly with the hotel - the 2020 MD Convention committee are not handling accomodation requirements.

+The hotel can be contacted on +27 (0) 31 563 0600 or at [reserve@riversidehotel.co.za](mailto:reserve@riversidehotel.co.za).
+Full contact details for the hotel are on their [website](https://theriversidehotel.co.za/).

+When booking at the hotel, make sure to inform them that you're booking for the Lions Convention.

 # Alternative Accommodation